dylanyunlon/dylanetfox/README.md

     G -->|No| H["In the config(6), enable FPP and start omitting overrides until you find the one that fixed the leak."]
     G -->|Yes| I[If you get to this point, you may need to deobfuscate the Javascript behind the website to identify what it's testing.]
     F -->|Yes| K["Open the developer UI, apply the playwright bootstrap patch, then rebuild.
 Does it still flag?"]
-    F -->|No| J["Omit options from camoufox.cfg(6) and rerun(3) until you find the one causing the leak."]
+    F -->|No| J["Omit options from dylanetfox.cfg(6) and rerun(3) until you find the one causing the leak."]
     K -->|No| M[Juggler needs to be debugged to locate the leak.]
     K -->|Yes| L[The issue has nothing to do with Playwright.
-Apply the rest of the Camoufox patches one by one until the one causing the leak is found.]
+Apply the rest of the dylanetfox patches one by one until the one causing the leak is found.]
     M --> I
 ```